frangio68/Min-Cost-Flow-Class/README.md

 ## Build and install

 You can either use [CMake](https://cmake.org) or plain makefiles to build the library, your choice.
-CMake compiles off-dource and it is therefore perhaps better suited to one-off, compile-and-forget installations, whereby the provided makefiles compile on-source and we find that they are better suited while developing and testing the code (if that's your cup of tea; it is ours).
+CMake compiles off-source and it is therefore perhaps better suited to one-off, compile-and-forget installations, whereby the provided makefiles compile on-source and we find that they are better suited while developing and testing the code (if that's your cup of tea; it is ours).